WA2381-IN Arts for a Better Future (MayExt) (3 undergraduate credits)

 This course entails acquiring the performance and artistic skills needed for cross-cultural participation in one of the artistic traditions of a community.
 Emphasis is on developing an understanding of how to perform within the context of a chosen tradition, including researching this tradition and how it functions artistically and socially in its community.
 The choice of ethnic ensemble or mentoring relationships will vary depending upon the artistic tradition chosen for study and availability of local mentors.

 WA4322 Video Production and Editing (Spring) (3 undergraduate credits)

-This course overviews various local artistic traditions from communities around the world, showing how these artistic expressions perform important cultural functions and serve as markers of identity.
-It explores how local artists are agents for both cultural preservation and cultural transformation.
-Experiencing diverse arts helps the student understand the cultural values these arts express.
+This course looks at various artistic traditions from communities around the world, showing how these artistic expressions perform important cultural functions and serve as markers of identity.
+The course uses experiential activities and media resources to expand the students’ appreciation of the complexity and significance of various world art traditions.

 Through this course, students will develop preliminary skills for researching and analyzing artistic genres within their cultural context.
 Student research will focus on an ethnolinguistic group of the student’s choice, including diasporic groups.